 Here’s the first kicker: I don’t wash my face with cleansers or soap.
 Cleansers (even the gentle ones) strip the skin of natural oils needed for elasticity and a dewy glow.
 There, I just saved you $30.

 First thing in the morning, I splash my face with cool water and spritz with rose water, ($10) which acts as an anti-inflammatory, soothing irritated skin.
 It can help strengthen skin cells and regenerate skin tissue, and it’s moisturizing.
 If you’re prone to redness or rosacea, try refrigerating it and spritz to soothe irritated skin as needed.
-I’ll then have some green tea, which is great for skin because of the antioxidants it provides (and, incidentally, makes an excellent toner for acne prone skin), do some work, then exercise with the dogs.
+I’ll then have a smoothie and some green tea, which is great for skin because of the antioxidants it provides (and, incidentally, makes an excellent toner for acne prone skin).
+I’ll get some work done, then exercise with the dogs.
+Studies have shown exercise is great for your skin and can reverse signs of aging.

 Then it’s time to shower.
-I use Burt’s Bees Citrus Facial Scrub, ($11) a gentle exfoliator that contains Sweet Orange Oil and Grapefruit Seed Extract, and Ground Almonds, Oats and Pecans for exfoliation.
+I use Burt’s Bees Citrus Facial Scrub, ($11) a gentle exfoliator that contains Sweet Orange Oil, Grapefruit Seed Extract, Ground Almonds, Oats, and Pecans for exfoliation.
 It also has Almond Oil and Glycerin to help soften skin.
 It really leaves you with a nice glow.
 I also like Avalon organics lavender luminosity enzyme scrub ($11).
 Both of these exfoliators are super inexpensive, gentle, and don’t strip your skin.

 At night before bed, I’ll splash with cool water again.
 I don’t wear much makeup, but if I have makeup on, I’ll use coconut oil or the Burt’s Bees scrub to get rid of it.
 Then I apply Egyptian Magic, an awesome all-purpose skin cream which contains healing propolis and olive oil, or I also love Green Pastures fermented cod liver oil beauty balm.
 Over that I apply a few drops of frankincense to prevent wrinkles and nourish skin, then it’s off to bed.